-SC6.1.7.6.6 Material specifications
+SC6.1.7.9.6 Material specifications

-- (1) All materials used in construction of the road pavement are to comply with the requirements of Specification No. MRTS05 Unbound Pavements of the TMR Specifications, unless approved otherwise by the Engineer. - (2) All pavements constructed on Arterial, Sub-arterial and Distributor roads shall comply with the maximum degree of saturation specified in the TMR Specifications.
-Pavements on lower order roads are not required to be tested for degree of saturation. - (3) Soil aggregate shall comply with the minimum soaked CBR outlined in Table SC6.2 Road Width, Grades, Pavement Design & Pavement Marking Criteria.
+- (1) All materials used in construction of the road pavement are to comply with the requirements of TMR Specification No. MRTS05 Unbound Pavements. - (2) All pavements constructed on Arterial, Sub-arterial and Distributor roads shall comply with the maximum degree of saturation specified in the TMR Specifications.
+Pavements on lower order roads are not required to be tested for degree of saturation. - (3) Pavement Material shall comply with the minimum soaked CBR outlined in Table SC6.2 Road Width, Grades, Pavement Design and Pavement Marking Criteria.

-SC6.1.7.6.7 Subgrade evaluation
+SC6.1.7.9.7 Subgrade evaluation